manuvazquez/gift-wrapper/README.md

 ```
 if you did a manual installation and `wrap.py` doesn't have execution permissions.

 If you don't pass any argument, `parameters.yaml` and `bank.yaml` files are expected.
-The former is a settings file wheras the latter is the actual *input file* in which you must write the questions.
+The former is a settings file whereas the latter is the actual *input file* in which you must write the questions.

 The output will be a text file in GIFT format with the same name as the input one (the file with the questions) but `.gift.txt` extension (by default, `bank.gift.txt` then).
 It seems that *sometimes* Moodle has troubles importing (recognizing) a text file if the extension is not `.txt`.